-- 4.1 The first provides a summary of our performance against the priorities outlined in the Council Plan. - 4.2 The second provides some key information that summarises our financial performance in 2017/18 and our effectiveness in the use of resources. - 4.3 The third part looks forward, outlining the impact of the current economic climate and the risks we face on our resources and the services we provide. - 4.4 The fourth part provides information on how the Financial Accounts for 2017/18 are set out to help you navigate through what is at times a quite technical pack of information.
-This level of information is required to ensure we comply with proper accounting practices and meet strict reporting requirements laid out by International Financial Reporting Standards (IFRS).
+- 4.1 A summary of our performance against the priorities outlined in the Corporate Plan. - 4.2 Some key information that summarises our Financial Performance in 2017/18 and effectiveness in our use of resources. - 4.3 Looking forward, outlining the impact of the current economic climate and the risks we face on our resources and the services we provide.
+General Fund Revenue 2018/19 and Beyond. - 4.4 Explanation of Financial Statements to help you navigate through what is at times quite a technical document.
+This level of information is required to ensure we comply with proper accounting practices and to meet strict reporting requirements laid out in the International Financial Reporting Standards (IFRS).